ivanklak/theory/JS_theory.md

 The idea is that if we have **a lot of elements** handled in a similar way, then instead of assigning a handler to each of them – we put a **single handler** on their common ancestor.

 > Lets say we have a table with 99 cells.
 And our task is to highlight a cell `<td>` on click.
 Instead of assign an onclick handler to each `<td>` – we’ll setup the “catch-all” handler on `<table>` element.
 It will use `event.target` to get the clicked element and highlight it.

+## Describe event bubbling.

+Event bubbling is the mechanism behind **event delegation.**
+When an event triggers on a DOM element, it will attempt to handle the event if there is a listener attached, then the event is bubbled up to its parent and the same thing happens.
+This bubbling occurs up the element's ancestors all the way to the document.

 ## Promises